What is Validation?

 A Validation Master Plan (VMP) is an integral part of a well organized validation project.
 It documents the company's approach to complex validation projects.
 The VMP has a broad scope.
 It clarifies responsibilities, general objectives, procedures to be followed for validation, and it prioritizes multiple validation tasks.
 It may reference several protocols and procedures to be written in order to conduct the qualification of several different pieces of equipment and different processes.
 It may also specify schedules for validation and the allocation of resources needed to perform the validation.
 Your VMP provides a means of communication to everyone associated with the project.
 It lets management know how the company’s resources are being allocated and when they will see the results.
 It tells the validation team what they have to do, when they have to do it, and gives them a means of tracking progress.
 Other groups can find out what the validation team is doing and what their roles are in support of the validation project.
 FDA can look at the VMP and realize that the validation project is well thought out and organized; that there is a logical reason for including or excluding every system from the validation project based on a risk analysis.
 VCI’s experience at writing Validation Master Plans can make your project go smoother whether it’s a new, greenfield plant, expansion of an existing facility, or a rearrangement of operating equipment.
 Click here to read “The Validation Master Plan: How to Write It and How to Make It Work for Your Company “ by Dr. Norm Howe, VCI Senior Partner, and Kristi Musgrave, VCI Senior Validation Engineer.

-The FDA defines process validation as "establishing documented evidence which provides a high degree of assurance that a specific process will consistently produce a product meeting its pre-determined specifications and quality attributes."
+The FDA defines process validation as “…the collection and evaluation of data, from the process design stage throughout production, which establishes scientific evidence that a process is capable of consistently delivering quality products.”
 Process validation is a requirement of the current Good Manufacturing Practices Regulations for Finished Pharmaceuticals (21 CFR Parts 210 and 211), Active Pharmaceutical Ingredients (ICH Q7A), and for Medical Devices (21 CFR Part 820).
 Validation is sometimes mistakenly viewed as a separate component that is squeezed into a gap between mechanical completion and the startup of a project.
 In fact it should be incorporated into the planning of the project from the outset and systems need to be in place which insure that the process will remain in compliance throughout the lifetime of the plant.

-As outlined in the Commissioning and Qualification Baseline Guide of the International Society of Pharmaceutical Engineers a new project should start with a set of User Requirement Specifications (URS).
+As outlined in 21 CFR 820 and in the Commissioning and Qualification Baseline Guide of the International Society of Pharmaceutical Engineers, a new project should start with a set of User Requirement Specifications (URS).
 These tell what the new installation is supposed to do.
 The URS’s should be carefully documented so that any changes can be tracked through the life of the project.
 A traceability matrix is a common way to accomplish the tracking of changes in User Requirement Specifications.
 From the URS the designers formulate a Functional Requirement Specification (FRS) which documents how the new installation is supposed to work.
 After review of the FRS a detail design is developed and the project is built.

 Qualifications must follow an approved protocol that includes acceptable ranges and details what will happen if the tested parameters fall outside acceptable limits.
 There is a good reason for this.
 Hard experience has shown that decisions made at 3 o’clock in the morning over a recalcitrant pump can be suboptimal.
 When the protocol is written and approved in the calm before the storm of plant start-up, there is less of a chance that the response to an out-of-range result will be, ‘Get a bigger wrench.’